Methods

 If you are intending to take drugs by absorbing them, you can reduce your risk by:

-Follow the medical advice prescribed to you.
+• Following the medical advice of the prescribed drug

 What is it?